11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 Try to recall memories and feelings experienced with your love interest and follow these steps (this is a writing tool).

-1. Write down the ‘Gains’ (positive aspects of him/her and relationship).
+1. Write down the ‘Gains’ (positive aspects of him/her and the relationship).

-2. Then write down the ‘PAINS’ (negative qualities of him/her and relationship).
+2. Then write down the ‘PAINS’ (negative qualities of him/her and the relationship).

 3. After completing steps 1 and 2, compare these negative and positive qualities.
 Do you recognize something peculiar?
 You probably will.
 Write about your thoughts and feelings on this.